Good Food In Greenwich A Taste of Health

 Anybody who lives or works in Greenwich can attend clubs that are open to the general public.
 For information on venues and times, these clubs run contact 0800 470 4831.
 There is no charge to participants.

 In addition, we have some capacity to run clubs for a given organisation or service specifically for their service users.
 Examples of groups we have worked with include Age Concern and many minority organisations.
 Cookery clubs can be tailored to meet the needs of a particular group e.g. using recipes for meals popular in a certain community.
-If you would like to offer a cookery club to a group you are working with, contact Fay Williams on 020 8269 4880 or email email@example.com for advice and information.
+If you would like to offer a cookery club to a group you are working with, contact Fay Livingstone on 020 8269 4886 or email firstname.lastname@example.org for advice and information.

 Who runs the cookery clubs?